Saiteja-Goli/Blog---Application/README.md

 ##### User Authentication
 - User Registration: Users can create a new account by providing a username, email, and password.
 - User Login: Users can log in using their registered email and password.
-- User Logout : User can Logout on their own.
+- User Logout: Users can Logout on their own.
-- Auto Logout: Users are automatically logged out after a certain period of inactivity.

 ##### Blog Management
 - Create Blog: Authenticated users can create new blog posts.
 - View All Blogs: Authenticated Users can view a list of all blogs with pagination.
 - View My Blogs: Authenticated users can view a list of blogs they have created.
-- Edit Blog Details: Authenticated users can edit their own specific blog posts.
+- Edit Blog Details: Authenticated users can edit their specific blog posts.
-- Delete Blog : Authenticated users can delete their own specific blog posts.
+- Delete Blog: Authenticated users can delete their specific blog posts.

 ##### Blog Features